boymark44/ruby_daily_practice/README.md

 - Figure out the complexity of logic later.
 - Never get disheartened if the way you solved the program is not complex.
 That is just identity crisis.
 Keep going.
 - So far.
 The Exercises 8 proves to be the most challenging so far.
 I want to learn it as soon as possible.
 Not just the memorization of writing it.
 I want to understand it.
+- Dammit.
+I messed up on Exercises 4 and 5.
+I forgot how the next keyword works as well as the FizzBuzz problem.
+I have solved this problem already.
+- I am still dealing with imposter syndrome.
+But, I will not give up yet.
+I will enjoy the process myself until I am confident how to become proficient.
+- Consistency > Intensity.
+- Overall, I struggled with Exercises 4, 5, 6, 7, and 8.
+But I will not lose hope and I promise I will solve them.